 What About Fido?

 If you have a pet, you've probably felt the joy that fluffy-coats, wagging-tails, or whisker-kisses can bring after a hard day.
-Pets often selflessly offer owners comfort when stressed, companionship when lonely, and assistance when in need.
+Pets selflessly offer their owners comfort when stressed, companionship when they’re lonely, and even assistance when they’re in need.

-But what happens to the pets of survivors trapped in a cycle of abuse?
+But what happens to the pets of survivors trapped in the cycle of abuse?

-Research shows that domestic abuse not only impacts a survivor’s overall health and wellbeing, but also their pet's.
-In fact, when a survivor is contemplating leaving an abuser, pet-ownership often acts as a significant barrier to doing so.
+Research suggests domestic abuse not only impacts a survivor’s overall health and wellbeing, but also their pet's.
+Further, when a survivor is contemplating leaving an abuser, pet-ownership can be a significant barrier.

 Bottom line: When domestic abuse is present, both people and pets suffer.